-The Environmental Resilience Institute’s Resilience Cohort program helps Indiana city, town, and county governments measure and reduce local greenhouse gas emissions and implement climate adaptation strategies.
+The Environmental Resilience Institute’s Resilience Cohort program helps Indiana city, town, and county governments understand the local implications of climate change and implement climate adaptation strategies.

 The application period for the 2025 Resilience Cohort has closed.
 Check back here in September 2025 for details on the next iteration of this program.